5.4 Trustworthy data archives

 5.4.2 The TRUST principles

-TRUST principles includes: Transparency, Responsibility, User Focus, Sustainability and Technology
+TRUST principles include: Transparency, Responsibility, User Focus, Sustainability and Technology

 In 2020, the TRUST principles for digital repositories were created (Lin et al. 2020) as a set of high level principles to facilitate stakeholders discussion and provide guidance for repositories on the concept of trustworthiness.